Social Icons

 Directed by Luc Besson

-In the end the movie is critical failure but a commercial success in its own rights.
-I did think that Tommy Lee Jones is getting too old to be acting tough guy roles, even if it meant the tough guy did nothing, but stood around looking tough.
+In the end, the movie is a critical failure but a commercial success in its own right.
+I do think Tommy Lee Jones is getting too old to play tough guy roles, even if it just means standing around looking tough.
+On the other hand, I can never get tired of seeing Michelle Pfeiffer.
+She’s one woman I always love seeing on TV, and it was because of her that I decided to watch the movie in the first place.

 L.A.
 Confidential (1997)